nvoulgaris/blog/content/post/open-closed-principle-case-study.md

 }
 ```

-Now, this is a very succint piece of code and if we take the trouble to extract some methods for the conditions in the `if` blocks, it could even read greatly and retain the same level of abstraction.
+Now, this is a very succint piece of code and if we care enough to extract some methods for the `if` block conditions, it could even be readable and retain the same level of abstraction.

-However, there are things that should be dissatisfied with.
+However, there are things that we should be dissatisfied with.
 Feel free to take some time to reflect before continue reading.
 Which could these issues be?
 What troubles you with this piece of code?

 ## Architecture

 Let's not fool ourselves, we've all written code like this (at least I know that I have), but as we grow more experienced, we should identify shortcomings and take the pains to address them.

-Apart from some minor issues, like the fact that we should extract some constants from these magic strings and the ones that we mentioned above (extracting methods for the conditions in the `if` block etc), which are easy to amend and would not cost that much in the long run even if we neglected to do it, there is a serious disadvantage in this piece of code.
+Apart from some minor issues, like the fact that we should extract some constants from these magic strings and the ones that we mentioned above (extracting methods for the the `if` block conditions etc), which are easy to amend and would not cost that much in the long run even if we neglected them, there is a serious concern in this piece of code.

 Let's think for a moment what would happen if a new field was added to the form.
 A field which did not exist before and therefore for which we hadn't implemented any validation logic.
-A postcode field.
+Say a postcode field.
 How would we add support for this new field in our existing code?

 Most probably we would add an extra `else if` block to handle the case of the postcode.
-However, that means that we would be *modifying* the existing code to *add* and extra feature.
+However, that means that we would be *modifying* the existing code to *add* an extra feature.
 This sounds like an *oxymoron*, doesn't it?
 When we want to add a new feature, we should *add* some code and *not modify* the existing code.

-Of course, this case is simple and I bet you think *"what could possibly go wrong with adding an extra `else if` block?"*, but as we keep on adding more and more conditionals when requested to add a new field to a form the code could grow quite complex.
+Of course, this case is simple and I bet you think *"what could possibly go wrong with adding an extra `else if` block?"*, but as we keep on adding more and more conditionals when requested to add a new field to a form, the code could grow quite complex.
 There could be functions that are used by more than one case, or even worse, there could be shared state.
 Perhaps we could reach to a point that by *making a modification for one case, we accidentally break another case*.
-According to Uncle Bob's work, that is the moment that this piece of code is exhibiting the symptom of **fragility**.
+According to Uncle Bob, that is a sign of great significance.
+The system is exhibiting the symptom of **fragility**.

-Adding support for a new feature and accidentally breaking an unrelated feature is a dreaded situation for any software craftsman.
+Adding support for a new feature and accidentally breaking an unrelated feature is a dreaded situation.
+As software craftsmen, we should go to great lengths to avoid it.
 Therefore, let's examine how we could shield our code from such problems.

 # The Open-Closed Principle